 ‘Where do they live?’

 ‘In Liverpool in the UK.
-That’s where I come from,’ he says by way of explanation.
+That’s where I come from,’ he said by way of explanation.

-Murdoch looks thoughtful.
+Murdoch looked thoughtful.
 ‘I could come with you.
 Let me run this past you.
 Once we are in the UK, we can take it to the newspapers or even better, the BBC.’

 Parry looked uncertain.
 ‘Won’t they come after us once they find out files have been leaked?

 Murdoch shook his head impatiently.
 ‘I daresay they will but we will be long gone by then.’

 ‘OK, let’s do it.
 It’s the end of the week so we will just tell them we will be on leave from next weekend.
 Let’s leave the Friday after.